henriknero/arduino_hacking/README.md

 * How does arduino lock flash after boot?
 * How does arduino know that flash should be reprogrammed?
 * How to burn bootloader using avrdude?
+  - The following command is used by the arduino IDE: `"/home/john/.arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/bin/avrdude" "-C/home/john/.arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/etc/avrdude.conf" -v -patmega328p -cstk500v1 -P/dev/ttyACM0 -b19200 -e -Ulock:w:0x3F:m -Uefuse:w:0xFD:m -Uhfuse:w:0xDE:m -Ulfuse:w:0xFF:m`
+  - `"/home/john/.arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/bin/avrdude" "-C/home/john/.arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/etc/avrdude.conf" -v -patmega328p -cstk500v1 -P/dev/ttyACM0 -b19200 "-Uflash:w:/home/john/.arduino15/packages/arduino/hardware/avr/1.8.6/bootloaders/optiboot/optiboot_atmega328.hex:i" -Ulock:w:0x0F:m`
+  - The above commands starts by setting the fuses E,H,L, and Lock to the appropriate value.
+After that has been done it flashes the memory with the optiboot and the it locks the bootloader again(?)

+  - The following command is used when only uploading new code without burning: `"/home/john/.arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/bin/avrdude" "-C/home/john/.arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/etc/avrdude.conf" -v -V -patmega328p -carduino "-P/dev/ttyACM0" -b115200 -D "-Uflash:w:/tmp/arduino/sketches/8C287CA5DFAAAC53D74333981D095D93/Blink.ino.hex:i"`
+    + -carduino specifies which programmer to use
+    + -patmega328p specifies which platform/device we are uploading to
+    + -P/dev/ttyACM0 specifies which Port
+    + -b115200 specifies the baudrate to send at
+    + -D disables autoerase for some reason??
+    + "-Uflash:w:/tmp/arduino/sketches/8C287CA5DFAAAC53D74333981D095D93/Blink.ino.hex:i" specifies to perform a memory operation.
+Each parameter is separated by a colon.
+Variable 1 specifies where we want to write.
+Variable 2 specifies what operation ("r"ead, "w"rite, "v"erify).
+Variable 3 specifies where to read from or write to.
+Variable 4 specifies which format we are working with.
+E.g. Intel hex for i
+  * What stops you from writing to bootloader while in application code?

 * How to compile bootloader?
   - There exists Makefiles which can be run to create .hex.
 This can be found in source-code.
 * How do I inspect the compiled bootloader?